Frequently Asked Questions (FAQ)

 - Deregulation has made choosing my energy supplier a lot more confusing.
 How do I know I can trust Energy Plus?

-- What is an ESCO and a REP?
+- What is an ESCO?

 Deregulation is the process by which governments remove, reduce, or simplify restrictions with the intent of encouraging efficiency and competition in markets.
 Deregulation in the United States traces its roots to the oil crisis of the 1970s but it took until the late 1990s to put the idea of energy deregulation into practice.
 Today, about half of the states have enacted some form of energy deregulation.